Tucson Border Patrol agent arrested for alleged sexual assaults

 Holmes has seven years of service with the U.S. Border Patrol.
 He has been placed on administrative duties pending the outcome of the investigation.
 The U.S. Border Patrol stresses honor and integrity in every aspect of its mission.
 We do not tolerate misconduct on, or off duty, and will fully cooperate with all investigations of alleged misconduct by our personnel.

 This investigation in ongoing.
-Detectives are asking anyone with information to call 88-CRIME.
+Detectives are asking anyone with information to call Tucson Police, 9-1-1, or 88-CRIME.

 Interesting how you "disable comments" on the story with the ID of the 3 rental car thief's, but you leave them open here.